 Must I repay my debts before I can apply for rehabilitation?

-No, when you are sequestrated, your debt vests in a trustee who must realise the assets and distribute the yield of the sale of the assets amongst creditors in accordance with the Insolvency Act.
+No, when you are sequestrated, your debt vests in a trustee who must realise the assets and distribute the yield of the sale of the assets amongst creditors in accordance with the Insolvency Law Act 24 of 1936.
 None of your old creditors can force you to pay back the “old debt”.

 How do I apply for rehabilitation?

-The insolvent must give 6 weeks’ notice of his intention to apply for rehabilitation by advertising in the Government Gazette, and by written notice to the master and his trustee.
-The insolvent must also provide security of R500.
-00 (Five Hundred Rand) for the payment of the costs of any opposition which the insolvent may be ordered to pay.
-A substantive application is then launched at the High Court depending on where you are situated.
+The insolvent must give notice of intention to apply for rehabilitation by advertising in the Government Gazette, and by written notice to the Master and the trustee.
+The insolvent must also provide security for the payment of the costs of any opposition which the insolvent may be ordered to pay.
+A substantive application is then launched at the High Court depending on where the insolvent is situated.

 When I am rehabilitated, am I reinvested with my former estate?

-No, except in two cases if any of it remains:
+No, except in two cases if any of your estate remains:

 - Where a composition provides that the estate will reinvest in the insolvent; and

-- Where the reason for the rehabilitation is the fact that no claims were proved within the 6 months of sequestration.
+- Where the reason for the rehabilitation is the fact that no claims were lodged within the six months of sequestration.